kardsens/text-rpg-project/README.md

 # RPG v6
-So here we are again
+Here we are again
-I just gave up on v5 code because it looked too messy, now im starting from scratch.
+Just gave up on v5 code because it looked too messy, starting from scratch now.

-This is *just* a learning project for me to understand OOP and python properly, its not like an official thing lmao
+This is *just* a learning project for me to understand OOP and python, its not like an official thing.
+Yet.

-this project is still under development because I'm lazy, I'm most likely either on break from completing this or working hard on it.
+This project is still under development because I'm lazy, I'm most likely either on break from completing this or working hard on it.

 next thing I intend to work on: